 PS: I do not have a commercial relationship with B&H and do not receive any financial incentives from this store to provide the information that follows to readers of this site: I am doing this as a public service to the CA community.

 While a CA lab at a research-intensive university in the US/UK/Sweden etc. might well have a need for a lot of the equipment listed below, you as an individual should obviously only buy what you need/can afford, etc. So, mix and match carefully.
 When you read this list, you may well feel overwhelmed by all the information that it contains.
-This is particularly if you don’t know very much about camcorders and cameras, for example.
-So be sure to get advice from your university’s media center, more technically knowledgeable friends and/or the customer service people at B&H before you get lost in too much detail.
-So, in addition to getting good advice from sources you trust, and before you even look at the list that follows, a good way to narrow down your choices to manageable proportions is to ask yourself some preliminary, common sense decisions about what you need.
+This is particularly true if you don’t know very much about camcorders and cameras, for example.
+So be sure to get advice from your university’s media center, more technically knowledgeable friends and/or customer service at B&H before you get lost in too much detail.
+So, in addition to getting good advice from sources you trust, and before you even look at the list that follows, a good way to narrow down your choices to manageable proportions is to ask yourself some preliminary, common sense questions about what you need.
 Here is a preliminary list to get you going: 1) How much money do you want to spend?
 2) Do you need HD or 4K video?
 3) If you want to print your frame grabs, how large do they need to be in order to be acceptable for publication?
 4) How long can a particular camcorder or camera record for?
 Remember that many camcorders and cameras cannot make recordings that last more than 30 minutes!
 Etc. etc. Also, remember to look at the “How To” page for detailed text and/or video instructions on how to use the hardware and software listed on this page.

 Cluster 1 (Basic)